walidlaribi/Alfanous-java-wrapper/README.md

-# Alfanous-java-wrapper
+Alfanous-java-wrapper
 =====================

-This is a client library for Java.
+This is a client library for Java (still in early stage for now).

 It allows you to get results from [Alfanous api](http://www.alfanous.org/jos2) just parsed for you and ready to consume in your java-based app.